Fine-Tuned LLMs Fake Security Smarts: Calibration Without Comprehension

 A new framework shows fine-tuned LLMs shift output thresholds without genuine security reasoning, with best detection at only 52.1% and CWE Top-1 accuracy below 1.3%.

 Data contamination provides no measurable advantage.
 Function-level analysis shows that 84% of nominally contaminated samples carry no usable memorization signal: vulnerable functions are absent or cross-mapped across datasets, and ~31% of contaminated samples carry CWE misclassification.
-The best detection score reaches only 52.1% (+2.1 pp above chance); exact CWE ranking remains below 1.3% Top-1 accuracy, confirming that current LLMs lack reliable security reasoning for systems software, regardless of fine-tuning strategy.
+The best detection score reaches only 52.1% (+2.1 pp above chance); exact CWE ranking remains below 1.3% Top-1 accuracy.
+This confirms that current LLMs lack reliable security reasoning for systems software, regardless of fine-tuning strategy.
+It’s like short-selling truth—the yield on compliance just went ex-dividend.

 Interestingly, the weakest backbone at binary detection (DeepSeek-R1) gains the most in coarse CWE classification, revealing that detection and understanding are decoupled capabilities.
-This suggests that improving one metric does not imply improvement in the other.
+Improving one metric does not imply improvement in the other.
+This is a classic market inefficiency: you can pump the numbers without fixing the fundamentals.

-Claim 18 CWE-Trace is a framework for LLM vulnerability detection built from 834 manually curated Linux kernel samples spanning 74 CWEs.
+[1] CWE-Trace is a framework for LLM vulnerability detection built from 834 manually curated Linux kernel samples spanning 74 CWEs. span-verified

 We present CWE-Trace, a framework for LLM vulnerability detection built from 834 manually curated Linux kernel samples spanning 74 CWEs.